Anthony Baffoe: Retirement

-After his playing career Baffoe used his broad popularity to set up and front a new TV magazine show devoted to youth football.
+After his playing career Baffoe used his popularity to set up and front a new TV magazine show devoted to youth football.
 He was successful on German television in various sport programmes and is the regular host of Viasat One's Uefa Champions League show in Ghana.
 After a few years, the former defensive utility man evolved into a well-known representative of the African continent and his home country of Ghana.

 Managerial career

-Currently Baffoe is the Deputy Secretary General for Football&Development for (CAF),He previously served on FIFA and CAF Football Committees.
+Currently Baffoe is the Deputy Secretary General for Football & Development for (CAF).
+He previously served on FIFA and CAF Football Committees.
 He was also involved in organizing CAF and FIFA sanctioned tournaments.
 In February 2006 he was named "Director for International Relations" for the Ghana national team.
 He is the founder and General Secretary of the Professional Footballers Association of Ghana.
 In that capacity is in close contact with the FIFPro Players' association and works in collaboration with the Ghana Football Association.

 Baffoe is a FIFA Ambassador for campaign against racism, a FIFA ambassador for SOS Children's Village and an ambassador for Play Soccer Ghana.